mlopatka/recipe-book/elke-dag-stamppot-feb2021/dag-05_hutspot-met-kabeljauwfilet.md

 ## Preparation
 * Peel potatoes, cut carrots in 1 cm pieces, and finely cut the onion.
+* Boil potatoes, carrots and onion in a big pot for 20 minutes until potatoes are soft.
 * Heat the butter in a frying pan.
-Heat the cod fillets until they fall apart, approx. 30-40 minutes.
+Add cod fillets and heat in butter until they fall apart, approx. 30-40 minutes.
 Add salt and white pepper to taste.
-* Boil potatoes, carrots and onion in a big pot for 20 minutes until potatoes are soft.
 * At the same time, heat some milk (approx. 100 mL) in a small pot.
-* Poor water off from the potatoes, carrots, and onions.
+* drain the potato/carrot/onions mixture.
 Mash with the heated milk.
 Add salt and white pepper to taste.

 ### Eet Smakelijk!